 Good news for North American fans: Marilyn – Her Untold Story, a Hollywood Legends Collectors’ Edition magazine special, is now available for $12.99 from stores across the US (and also in Canada.)
 Readers tell me it’s a nice visual tribute and a fun collectible, but the text relies too much on rehashed gossip.
 You can view the contents page below – and if you’re outside the US, a few copies are surfacing on Ebay.

-Thanks to Jackie at Marilyn Remembered
+Thanks to Jackie and Fraser

 Marilyn is featured in a new ‘bookazine’, the All About History Book of Scandals, available from UK newsagents or via Newsstand.
 In its regular edition, All About History profiled Marilyn back in 2015.
 Unfortunately though, this latest article doesn’t really do her justice.
 Over six pages, ‘The Undoing of Marilyn Monroe’ lists her alleged lovers, focuses on her ‘difficult’ behaviour and drug problems (which, in fact, didn’t affect her work until the final years), and rehashes conspiracy theories about her death while admitting that nothing has been proved.
 It’s most definitely a tabloid perspective and, in my opinion, the photos of Marilyn are the best thing about it.